bozokopic/homepage/src_rst/blog/run_asyncio.rst

 `asyncio` is library distributed with CPython distribution that provides cross-platform implementation of event loop.
-Together with event loop implemetation and appropriate nonblocking IO function implementations, this library provides possibility to organize application logic by usage of coroutines.
+Together with event loop implementation and appropriate non-blocking IO function implementations, this library provides possibility to organize application logic by usage of coroutines.
 Coroutines provide synchronization points which are used for temporary delegation of execution flow to event loop engine.
 By using this